Oregon’s Marijuana Industry and Employment TrendsDecember 8, 2022

 One of the goals of recreational marijuana legalization was to move marijuana sales from the illicit and black market category into the regulated, tested, tracked, and measured market.
 The state has had success in capturing a majority share of sales through the medical and recreational programs now in place.
 And the steady stream of income into state and local coffers has been generally welcomed through taxation of cannabis sales at the retail level.

 Oregon will continue to refine laws and rules regulating marijuana sales and production.
 In this fast-growing industry, constant change seems to be the order of the day for the near-term, with a gradual shift to more areas of the U.S. allowing recreational marijuana.
 It behooves other states to study Oregon’s example and experience in the path to a regulated recreational cannabis market, and begin their own efforts to track employment and impacts of this emerging and increasingly legal sector of the economy.

 One of the large issues coming to the forefront is the demand for water that is sometimes illegally taken from wells and streams for supplying marijuana crops during the growing season.
-And with the dry conditions we are already facing in many parts of the state this year, those issues may continue to hamper the industry.
+And with the dry conditions we are already facing in many parts of the state for a number of years, those issues may continue to hamper the industry.

 For more information: Oregon’s recreational marijuana industry, http://www.oregon.gov/olcc/marijuana/pages/default.aspx.